SCOTUSblog: Reception

+Praise

 A 2008 article in the New York Law School Law Review gave SCOTUSblog as an example of a successful law blog, together with Balkinization and the Volokh Conspiracy, and noted that "with growing numbers of lawyers and legal scholars commenting on breaking legal issues, the blogosphere provides more sophisticated, in-depth analysis of the law than is possible even in a long-form magazine article."
 Edward Adams, editor and publisher of the American Bar Association's ABA Journal, said that SCOTUSblog is one of the best law blogs.
 "It's run by lawyers and they cover the Supreme Court more intensively than any news organization does, and it does a better job, too."

 The site is also known for its comprehensive coverage of the nomination and confirmation process for new justices.
-In 2009 Paul Krugman of The New York Times wrote of the site's coverage of the Sonia Sotomayor nomination, "Without SCOTUS[blog], the whole debate might have been about wise Latina women and Newt [Gingrich]’s Tweets from Auschwitz.
+In 2009 Paul Krugman of The New York Times wrote of the site's coverage of the Sonia Sotomayor nomination, "Without SCOTUS[blog], the whole debate might have been about wise Latina women and Newt [Gingrich]'s Tweets from Auschwitz.
 Instead, we have some real information getting into the picture."

 During the week of the Affordable Care Act hearings at the Supreme Court in March 2012, the site had one million hits owing to its extensive coverage of the arguments in both legalese and "In Plain English".
 Technorati rated the site as one of the 100 most influential blogs.
 The site is consistently on Technorati's list of top politics blogs.

+Criticism

+SCOTUSblog has received some criticism for potential conflicts of interest concerning Goldstein, his litigation practice, and the blog's coverage of court matters.
+In 2010, journalist Glenn Greenwald in Salon wrote that the blog's favorable coverage of justices, particularly their confirmation processes, and ongoing cases was a way for Goldstein to curry favor with them for when he would argue before the court.
+Regarding the confirmation of Justice Elena Kagan, Greenwald described Goldstein as "heaping obsequious praise on every nominee to the Court, while attacking and mocking all of the nominee's critics as ideological extremists, so that when the nominee arrives on the Court and Goldstein appears before them, the new Justice is looking at his or her leading public champion".
+After Bloomberg began sponsoring the blog, Goldstein stated that "[SCOTUSblog] adopted a series of firewalls, to make sure that the firm and the blog were separate actually and optically" ensuring that no member of Goldstein & Howe could "write about any case in which the firm is involved".